fenixkz/rl_journey/Lesson-4/theory.md

 1. Speed up training
 2. Diversify the training data

 Okay, so far so good.
-More data, more diverse data, faster training - sounds like a win-win.
+More data, more diverse data, faster training - sounds like a win-win-win.
 But we need to talk about why it might be making our training worse.

 Remember how we talked about PG methods, like REINFORCE and AAC, being on-policy?
 That means they learn from data generated by the same policy that we are trying to improve.
 But it can be easily seen how this Naruto's approach can break this condition.
 Let's review how: